TRANSCRIPTION OF THIS EPISODE OF THE PODCAST

 Best practices and heuristics for fast results

-So it's raining and this is my umbrella a limited knowledge is if I use this I'll probably stay dry.
-So heuristic umbrella in the rain makes you dry because I don't know all the factors.
-It could be that I'm feeling really windy now and can't use the rain at all, yes, good heuristics don't apply one hundred percent if I don't have all the data and stuff like that.
-But it hits the mark quite well and I have no idea about the online shop, it can just be that slider sucks.
-Unfortunately, in 98 percent of cases, convergent promotion does not occur.
-So, unfortunately, we've already gotten out of it, or just like that.
+So it's raining and this is my umbrella a limited knowledge is if I use that I probably stay dry.
+So heuristic umbrella in the rain makes dry there I do not know all the factors.
+It could be that I now quite hard windet and not the rain already not use can yes good heuristic hits just not to hundred percent if I do not have all data and so at all.
+But it hits quite well and no idea of the online store it can be just slider sucks.
+Unfortunately, in 98 percent of the cases is not convergent promote.
+So we have unfortunately already times out or just like that.
 Where do users get lost.
 You can analyze qualitatively and quantitatively and then determine where users simply break off.

 The Holy Grail of Conversion Optimization?